alibabacloud-automation/terraform-alicloud-kubernetes/README.md

 * alicloud_access_key: The Alicloud Access Key ID
 * alicloud_secret_key: The Alicloud Access Secret Key
 * region: The ID of region in which launching resources
-* k8s_name_prefix: The name prefix of kubernetes cluster
+* k8s_name: The name of kubernetes cluster
-* k8s_number: The number of kubernetes cluster
 * k8s_worker_number: The number of worker nodes in each kubernetes cluster
 * k8s_pod_cidr: The kubernetes pod cidr block.
 It cannot be equals to vpc's or vswitch's and cannot be in them.
 If vpc's cidr block is `172.16.XX.XX/XX`, it had better to `192.168.XX.XX/XX` or `10.XX.XX.XX/XX`